PostHog/posthog.com/contents/docs/webhooks/microsoft-teams.md

 ### 3. Post actions to the webhook

-For each action that should be posted to Slack, select "Post to webhook when this action is triggered".
+For each action that should be posted to Teams, select "Post to webhook when this action is triggered".
 You can also modify the [message format](/docs/webhooks#message-formatting).

 ![PostHog Edit Action](../../images/post-action-slack.png)